- “Male menopause” is also called andropause. It describes a drop in testosterone levels that many men experience when they get older.

-Male menopause is the more commonly-used term for andropause, or age-related changes in male hormone levels.
-According to the Mayo Clinic, the same group of symptoms is also known as testosterone deficiency, androgen deficiency, and late-onset hypogonadism.
-Male menopause is considered a slowing of testosterone production for men in their 50s or older and is often affiliated with hypogonadism, as both conditions deal with lowered testosterone levels and have similar symptoms.
+Male menopause” is the more common term for andropause.
+It describes age-related changes in male hormone levels.
+The same group of symptoms is also known as testosterone deficiency, androgen deficiency, and late-onset hypogonadism.

-Produced in the testicles, testosterone does more for a man than fuel his sex drive.
-It fuels mental and physical energy and changes during puberty, maintains muscle mass, regulates the fight or flight response, and regulates other key evolutionary features.
+If you’re a man, testosterone is a hormone produced in your testes.
+It does more than fuel your sex drive.
+It also fuels changes during puberty, fuels your mental and physical energy, maintains your muscle mass, regulates your fight-or-flight response, and regulates other key evolutionary features.

-Male menopause differs from female menopause in that not all men will experience it and it doesn’t include a complete shutdown of the male reproductive organs, although sexual complications may arise as symptoms of lowered hormone levels.
-While the World Health Organization (WHO) doesn’t recognize male menopause as a condition, about five million American men don’t produce adequate levels of testosterone.
+Male menopause differs from female menopause in several ways.
+For one thing, not all men experience it.
+For another, it doesn’t involve a complete shutdown of your reproductive organs.
+However, sexual complications may arise as a result of your lowered hormone levels.

-Male menopause can cause physical, sexual, and psychological problems, which typically worsen as a man gets older.
-Symptoms include:
+Male menopause can cause physical, sexual, and psychological problems.
+They typically worsen as you get older.
+They can include: